ColinKennedy/ways/docs/troubleshooting.rst

 to load so you can review a live session to find out what kind of errors you have.

-TODO : Most of these examples need actual plugins shown, to prove that the code works.
-ADD THIS

 Descriptor Failed To Import
 +++++++++++++++++++++++++++